indiana-university/rivet-source/src/components/link/README.md

 ## Adding the markup

 To mark up a link in Rivet, add the `a` HTML element.
+Optionally, the class `rvt-link` can be added to a link to apply link styles.

 ```
 <a href="#">This is a text link</a> on a light background.
+<a href="#" class="rvt-link">This is a text link</a> on a light background, with the class rvt-link.
 ```

 To bold the link text, add the class `rvt-link-bold`.